 - One of the most common ‘water-wasting crimes‘ is leaving the tap running whilst brushing your teeth.
 Wasting roughly six litres per minute, turning the tap off can save around 12-18 litres per time.

 - Leaky taps?
-Not only are they annoying, they’re also costly – losing you over 90 litres of water per day!
+Not only are they annoying, but they’re also costly – losing you over 90 litres of water per day!

 - Furnish your sink with low-flow tap aerators.
-With traditional taps flowing at an estimated 22 litres, don’t let water go to waste.
+With traditional taps flowing at an estimated 22 litres, don’t let the water go to waste.

 For the shower

 - Try a water-efficient appliance such as a low-flow showerhead.
 Though it might seem an expensive purchase in the short-term, its long-term investment will be of huge value.
-With conventional showerheads flowing at around 23 litres per minute, the low-flow models generally runs at half the flow – at approximately 11 litres per minute.
+With conventional showerheads flowing at around 23 litres per minute, the low-flow models generally run at half the flow – at approximately 11 litres per minute.

 - Given that showers use 45 litres compared to 80 litres for a bath, why not skip the bath and head straight to the shower?

 - Cut down on your showering time.
 Why not time how long you spend in the shower by listening to the radio?
-Time yourself by the amount of songs played, and see if you can get it down to just one song!
+Time yourself by the number of songs played, and see if you can get it down to just one song!

 It’s the little things that make a huge difference – so make a change today for a cost and energy saving future.